 Professionally-trained counselors are available to provide admissions information, counseling services and other academic support services to students.
 Counselors help students identify and meet their educational and career goals.
 They are also available to help students resolve problems of a personal nature that might affect progress toward meeting educational goals.
-The Counseling Center is located in the Student Services Center on Main Campus and can be reached by phone at (704) 878-3242.
+The Counseling Center is located in the Student Services Center on Statesville Campus and can be reached by phone at (704) 878-3242.
 Counseling can also be accessed at the Mooresville Campus and the Mooresville Campus Counselor can be reached by phone at (704) 978-5415.

-Career Center
+Career Counseling

-The Career Center assists students with career counseling, exploration and assessment, labor market research, job search skills and career-related workshops.
-For one on one career counseling, students can make an appointment by visiting the Counseling Center or calling (704) 878-3242.
-Career Center hours vary by semester.
+The Counseling Center can assist students with career counseling, exploration and assessment, labor market research, job search skills and career-related workshops.
+For one-on-one career counseling, students can make an appointment by visiting the Counseling Center or calling (704) 878-3242.